Pardon Miss Westcott: Production

 Michael Cole had been fired from Lola Montez and was hired by the writers for this to make it up to him.

-According to Ailsa McPherson, who worked on the show as a script assistant, during the live broadcast the actor who played Colonel Paterson accidentally omitted over a page of dialogue in an earlier scene.
+According to Ailsa McPherson, who worked on the show as a script assistant, during the live broadcast the actor who played Colonel Patterson accidentally omitted over a page of dialogue in an earlier scene.
 The other actors continued because it was live, but it meant later plot points would be confusing.
 After the show went to air, they re-shot the scene and re-inserted it into the tape and kine.